 Bayham Abbey makes a fascinating day out on the Kent Sussex border.
 The impressive ruins, built from golden local sandstone, include much of the 13th to 15th-century church, the chapter house, and a picturesque 14th-century gatehouse.
 Bayham Abbey is now set in grounds designed by famous landscape gardener Humphry Repton, who also planned the grounds of Kenwood House in London.

 Before You Go

-Access: Wheelchair users should note that the abbey is mostly accessible from grassed area onto loose gravel.
-Pushchairs are allowed, but please be aware that there is lots of rough grass.
+Access: Wheelchair users should note that the abbey is mostly accessible from grassed areas onto loose gravel.
+Pushchairs are allowed, but please be aware that there are some areas of rough grass.

 Please be aware: Climbing on the ruins is prohibited.